Linux OS for Medical devices

 Nowadays, there is a wide selection of various operating systems intended for use in embedded systems.
 The entry list includes proprietary and open-source operating systems with a different set of functions.
 There are numerous selection factors that should be taken into account, but the main criteria are derived from the purposes of your device and its functionality.

 In this article, we would like to talk about Linux - one of the most popular operating systems used in embedded devices.
-For almost 30 years this OS provides free services for a large community of users worldwide.
+For more than 30 years, this OS has been providing free services for a large community of users worldwide.
 Its open-source ecosystem creates numerous opportunities for customization and offers multiple already-existing designs, features, and support without requiring a paid license.

 We will give you a brief overview of this OS, specify the role of Linux in the medical field and provide pros and cons of Linux for medical devices.
 The Linux review we offer in this article will help you understand whether it really is a good option for your embedded medical device.